Didisimmons/Task/README.md

 # Weather App Challenge

-Build a weather App that allows a user to retrieve sensor weather data for each country and city.
-If the user would like to view more weather deatils about a particular country they can click the view more button using the [Open Weather API ](https://openweathermap.org/api)
+A weather app that retrieves sensor weather data for each country and city.
+If the user wants to see more weather details about a specific country, using the [Open Weather API](https://openweathermap.org/api) they can click the view more button to see the average temperature for the day.

 Deployed site can be found [here](https://weathertabs.herokuapp.com/)